ppremru/containers/README.md

 Assuming that everything is configured correctly, you should now be able to see GitHub Actions in action for this repository.

-`jenkins-agent-maven-python-pr` will begin when any file in the `jenkins-slaves/jenkins-slave-maven-python/` path is modified and committed.
+`tssc-agent-maven-pr` will begin when any file in the `tssc-agent-maven` path is modified and committed.
 This can be on any branch.

-`jenkins-agent-maven-python-publish` will begin when the `version.json` file is updated in the `jenkins-slaves/jenkins-slave-maven-python/` path.
+`tssc-agent-maven-publish` will begin when the `version.json` file is updated in the `tssc-agent-maven/` path.
 This will likely only occur during a major/minor version release which is tagged and pushed manually.

 [1]: https://quay.io